Optiways/padam-rd-technical-test/SOLUTION.md

 First, let's define a method to determine if the graph is connected.
 Then, for each connected component, we can apply our silly_path.
 To determine if the graph is connected, we need to define a Depth-First Search (DFS) algorithm.
 We will use this algorithm to count the vertices accessible starting from a given vertex.
 If the number of accessible vertices is equal to the total number of vertices, then the graph is connected.

+To make better progress on this problem, it's better to use an adjacency list.
+Thus, the build_adj_list method has been created.